U.S. police used Facebook, Twitter data to track protesters: ACLU

 SAN FRANCISCO U.S. police departments used location data and other user information from Twitter, Facebook and Instagram to track protesters in Ferguson, Missouri, and Baltimore, according to a report from the American Civil Liberties Union on Tuesday.

-Facebook, which also owns Instagram, and Twitter shut off the account of Geofeedia, the Chicago-based data vendor that provided data to police, in response to the ACLU findings.
+Facebook, which also owns Instagram, and Twitter shut off the data access of Geofeedia, the Chicago-based data vendor that provided data to police, in response to the ACLU findings.

-The incident comes amid growing concerns among consumers and regulators about how online data is being used and how closely tech companies are cooperating with the government on surveillance.
+The report comes amid growing concerns among consumers and regulators about how online data is being used and how closely tech companies are cooperating with the government on surveillance.

+"These special data deals were allowing the police to sneak in through a side door and use these powerful platforms to track protesters,” said Nicole Ozer, the ACLU's technology and civil liberties policy director.

 The ACLU report found that as recently as July, Geofeedia touted its social media monitoring product as a tool to monitor protests.
-Geofeedia's product enables clients to monitor posts tied to a specific location.
-Geofeedia did not immediately respond to requests for comment.
+Geofeedia is a software platform that enables clients to monitor posts tied to a specific location.

+The company said it aims to provide real-time, publicly available information to clients including corporations, media groups, cities and sports teams.
+Geofeedia is committed to the principles of personal privacy, transparency and individual rights and has clear policies to prevent the inappropriate use of its software, Chief Executive Officer Phil Harris said.

+"That said, we understand, given the ever-changing nature of digital technology, that we must continue to work to build on these critical protections of civil rights," Harris said in an emailed statement.

 Geofeedia works with over 500 law enforcement agencies and public safety agencies across the country, according to an email the ACLU obtained through a Freedom of Information Act request.